Code-4-Community/learning-resources/docs/week-3.md

 export default Profile;
 ```
+## Conclusion
+John and Doug were able to build Profile Website!!
+However, the website is not too exciting.
+Next time
+we will learn how to spice things up.

 ## Other Learning Sources
 Here are some sources that should help your understanding.
 Also you can always search on Google or Youtube